The COHEN FAMILY

 PRAYER FOR TODAY:

-Lord God, I’m well aware that there are promises of judgement as well as blessing.
+Lord God, I’m well aware that there are promises of judgment as well as blessing.
 Help me to key in on the blessing promises, obeying You in everything that applies to me as a follower of Jesus.
 I promise to do this, “So help me God.”
 Amen!

 100 PERSONAL WORDS: